Updated June, 2022

 We record telephone calls between you and us.

-You agree by submitting Personal Information to us, that you consent to the processing of Personal Information in accordance with POPIA.
+You agree by submitting Personal Information to us, that you consent to the processing of GDPR.
 You warrant that the information provided to us is correct and accurate, and in the event that you are providing Personal Information in respect of a third party, that you are duly authorised to do so.
 By taking a picture, you’re giving consent to us to have it in our data base.

 1.4.
 CATEGORIES OF DATA SUBJECTS WE PROCESS

 The information provided under this section refers to broad categories of information (this list is not exhaustive):

 Clients: Natural persons: names; contact details; physical and postal addresses; date of birth; ID number; tax related information; nationality; gender; confidential correspondence.